 - inspecting the original (a prisoner is not to be left unsupervised with a file)

 - being provided with a summary.

-- The prison manager must consider, when determining what form the disclosure of the information to the prisoner will take, whether it is:
+- The prison director must consider, when determining what form the disclosure of the information to the prisoner will take, whether it is:

 - administratively inefficient

 - contrary to the legal duty of the agency

 - prejudicial as set out in sections 27 to 29 of the Privacy Act 1993.

 - The prison director must provide reasons to the prisoner if the form of disclosure is not in the form the prisoner requested.

 - If a prisoner chooses no particular form of disclosure, the most appropriate form in the circumstances is to be chosen.